 Many laws could or do have religious support and are still constitutional.
-But two characteristics of the Amendment distinguish it from other laws that hew to religious traditions.
-First, most such laws do not arise from a comparable level of religious and morality-based rhetoric in the public and legislative records.
-The prominent role of religious and moral proselytizing in the legislative record, in promotional materials, and throughout every aspect of the campaign should raise concerns with this Court.
+But two characteristics of the Marriage Bans distinguish them from other laws that hew to religious traditions.
+For one, most such laws do not have a comparable center of gravity in terms of religious- and morality-based rhetoric in the public and legislative record.
+The prominent role of religious and moral proselytizing on the legislative record, in promotional materials, and throughout every aspect of the campaigns should raise concerns with this Court.

-Second, laws that were partly influenced by religious considerations are constitutional if their primary purpose and effect are secular.
+Second, laws that were partly influenced by religious considerations are still constitutional if their primary purpose and effect are secular.
 For example, the beliefs of many religious adherents, including many Muslims, Mormons, and Methodists, require that they abstain from alcohol.
 And various laws restricting the sale and consumption of alcohol exist throughout the United States.
 See, e.g., Ky.
 Rev. Stat. § 242.185 (permitting dry counties); 23 U.S.C. § 158 (National Minimum Drinking Age Act of 1984).
-Religious and moral understandings may have played a part in the decisions of some lawmakers to pass such laws.
-But unlike the Marriage Ban, constitutional alcohol laws have legitimate, secular purposes-preventing driving deaths or protecting children from addiction-and their primary effect is to advance these governmental interests, not religion.
+In some cases, religious and moral understanding may have played a part in the decisions of some lawmakers to pass such laws.
+But unlike the Marriage Bans, most alcohol laws have legitimate, secular purposes-preventing driving deaths, for example, or protecting children from addiction-and their primary effect is to advance these governmental interests, not to advance religion.